claranet/terraform-azurerm-regions/README.md

 It provides for an Azure region given in standard format, CLI format or slug format (used by Claranet tfwrapper) the Azure standard format, a short format used for resource naming, the CLI format and a slug format.
+It also provides the [paired region](https://docs.microsoft.com/en-us/azure/availability-zones/cross-region-replication-azure) associated to the current one.

 Please refer to the [regions.tf](regions.tf) file for available regions.
 Complete regions mapping is also available in [REGIONS.md](REGIONS.md) documentation.